Rugby Union Players' Association

 The Rugby Union Players' Association (RUPA) is the representative body for professional rugby union players in Australia.
 It was formed in October 1995 in response to the professionalism of rugby.

 As soon as a player signs a Rugby contract in Australia they are offered the chance to become a RUPA member regardless of nationality.
 As of September 2025, all of Australia's professional and semi-professional Rugby players were RUPA members, including male and female professionals across Rugby Sevens and 15-a-side Rugby, totalling approximately 400 players.

-RUPA also provides support services for all past (retired) professional Rugby players.
+RUPA also provides support services for all past (retired) professional Australian Rugby players.